rabfulton/ChatGTK/README.md

-# ChatGTK - OpenAI Chat Client
+# ChatGTK - OpenAI / Gemini / Grok Chat Client

-A GTK-based Linux desktop client for OpenAI's API, featuring voice input/output and a clean interface.
-This project was primarily generated through AI assistance (Claude, O1, O3-mini).
+A GTK-based Linux desktop client for OpenAI, Google Gemini, and xAI Grok APIs, featuring voice input/output and a clean interface.
+This project was primarily generated through AI assistance (Claude, O1, O3-mini, Grok, GPT 5.1).

-Disclaimer: Written entirely by AI, I accept no resposibility for what happens to your computer if you choose to run this code!
+Disclaimer: Written almost entirely by AI, I accept no responsibility for what happens to your computer if you choose to run this code!

 ## Installation